Gujarati

 Onsets

-Clusters of consonant letters at the beginning of an orthographic syllable occur in Gujarati, and they are handled as described in the section clusters.
+Clusters of consonant letters at the beginning of an orthographic syllable occur in Gujarati, and they are generally handled as described in the section clusters.

 Finals